Mitchell-D-Jans/mitchelldjans/README.md

 <p align="center">
   Hello, my name is Mitchell!
-I am a 4th year PhD Candidate in the Interfacial Water Group at Princeton University.
-  I am advised by Professor Ian Bourg.
+I am a 4th year PhD Candidate in the Interfacial Water Group at Princeton University where I am advised by Professor Ian Bourg.
 </p>

 <center>